-Wake County's current method of acquiring land for open space is a reverse auction style process that we refer to as a Solicitation of Interest.
-The program is voluntary and is designed to inject competition into the process so that Wake County taxpayers get the best deal possible.
+Wake County acquires land for open space in a reverse auction style process referred to as a Solicitation of Interest.
+The program is voluntary and designed to inject competition into the process so that Wake County taxpayers get the best deal possible.

-The process starts with a GIS-based model that County staff developed to identify high potential open space properties.
-The model starts with all 300,000+ parcels of land in Wake County and then filters out properties that are not suitable for open space.
-The tens of thousands of parcels that remain are then scored based on factors such as water quality benefits, connectivity, biodiversity, parcel size, etc. Staff reviews the top scoring parcels to validate the model results.
+The process starts with a GIS-based model developed by County staff to score all 300,000+ parcels of land in Wake County on factors such as acreage, water quality benefits, connectivity, biodiversity, etc. Staff review the top scoring parcels to validate the model results.

-Next, staff sends a letter to owners of the top scoring parcels explaining the program and asking whether they would consider selling all or part of their property.
-All interested owners have to respond by the same deadline, and they all have to submit a price at which they would consider selling.
-This gives the County information about all of its potential options and how much each option would cost.
+Staff send a letter to owners of the top scoring parcels explaining the program and asking whether they would consider selling all or part of their property.
+All owners respond by the same deadline giving the County information about potential options.
 Since the offers always add up to more than the County has funding to buy, competitive offers from landowners are critical.

 A committee of County staff evaluates the offers and prepares a slate of recommended acquisitions.
-The staff recommendation is presented to the Open Space and Parks Advisory Committee (OSAPAC) for input and then presented to the Board of Commissioners.
-With Board of Commissioner concurrence, County staff then enters final negotiations with each landowner.
+The staff recommendation is presented to the Open Space and Parks Advisory Committee for input and then presented to the Board of Commissioners.
+With Board of Commissioners concurrence, staff enter final negotiations with each landowner.
 If the negotiation is successful, the Board of Commissioners gives final approval to the purchase, which triggers a series of legal and financial transactions that include signing a legal agreement and exchanging funds.
-After all necessary transactions are completed, the land acquisition is considered "closed," and the property officially becomes a part of the County's Open Space System.
+After all necessary transactions are completed, the property officially becomes a part of the County's Open Space System.

-Owners may choose to offer property as a fee simple purchase or a conservation easement.
+Owners may choose to donate property, offer property as a fee simple purchase, or place a conservation easement on the property.